marklogic/marklogic-docker/README.md

 <insert admin password>
 ```

-Once the files are ready, run the following command to start the MarkLogic container.
+Once the files are ready, run the following command to start the MarkLogic Server container.

 ```
 $ docker-compose -f marklogic-1n-centos.yaml up -d
 ```
-Above command will start a docker container running MarkLogic named bootstrap.
-Run below command to verify if the conatiner is running,
+Above command will start a docker container running MarkLogic Server named bootstrap.
+Run below command to verify if the container is running,
 ```
 $ docker ps
 ```